pingcap/docs-cn/FAQ.md

 When you execute the `LOAD DATA LOCAL` statement but the MySQL client does not allow executing this statement (the value of the `local_infile` option is 0), this error occurs.

 The solution is to use the `--local-infile=1` option when you start the MySQL client.
 For example, use command like `mysql --local-infile=1 -u root -h 127.0.0.1 -P 4000`.
 The default value of `local-infile` is different in different versions of MySQL client, therefore you need to configure it in some MySQL clients and do not need to configure it in some others.

+#### ERROR 9001 (HY000): PD server timeoutstart timestamp may fall behind safepoint

+This error occurs when TiDB fails to access PD.
+A worker in the TiDB background continuously queries the safepoint from PD and this error occurs if it fails to query within 100s.
+Generally it is because the PD failure or network failure between TiDB and PD.
+For the details of common errors, see [Error Number and Fault Diagnosis](sql/error.md).